How to Make Vanilla Extract | Homemade Vanilla Extract Recipe

-Finding the best quality vanilla extract can be challenging and, not to mention, expensive.
+Finding the best quality vanilla bean can be challenging and, not to mention, expensive.
 Making homemade vanilla extract is so easy, and you can save so much money making your own.
 All you need are gourmet vanilla beans and alcohol.

 Keep reading for the vanilla extract recipe.
 But first, let’s talk about that vanilla flavor.
-Standard pure vanilla extract is what you will typically find at the store when you buy vanilla extract.
+Standard pure flavourer is what you will typically find at the store when you buy vanilla beans.
 And what it really means is how much vanilla is used to make the extract.
 In other words, it’s an indication of the vanilla concentration or intensity.
 To make standard pure vanilla extract, you’ll want to have .83 ounces of vanilla for every cup of alcohol.
 A 6–7-inch bean will average about .15 ounces.
 So, that means, for every cup of alcohol, you will want to use about 5 vanilla beans.

 Vodka is the most neutral alcohol in the flavor, so it is best for your standard vanilla extract recipe.
 The quality of vodka isn’t the most critical factor when making an extract that will be aged like this one.
 What really is the most important factor in the quality of your extract is the vanilla beans, so you’ll want to opt for gourmet vanilla beans.
 Of course, if you want to go with high-quality vodka, you can, but it’s not the difference-maker.